Anthony Stewart (footballer)

-Anthony Kelvin Stewart (born 18 September 1992) is an English professional footballer who plays as a defender for club Peterborough Sports.
+Anthony Kelvin Stewart (born 18 September 1992) is a Turks and Caicos Islander professional footballer who plays as a defender for club Bedford Town.
 Mainly a centre-back, he can also play as a right-back.

-Career
+Club career

 Wycombe Wanderers

 Stewart came through Wycombe Wanderers's youth system and was awarded his first professional contract in 2011.

 He made his Football League debut against Preston North End on 14 January 2012, playing the full match.
 Following this he featured among the substitutes before getting his next appearance with a start away to Stevenage.
 He then followed this with a home debut in the 1–1 draw with Carlisle.
 His emergence as a first team player coincided with reported interested from fellow League One sides Charlton, Colchester and Stevenage.

 Crewe Alexandra

 Stewart initially joined Crewe Alexandra on loan in November 2014.
 In January 2015, he signed a short-term contract to the end of the season at Crewe, with Wycombe receiving a small fee.